Cold porcelain

 Cold porcelain is a crafting material most commonly made from cornstarch and white glue, not from porcelain as its name would suggest.
 The material can also include small amounts of oils and glycerol.
-Because most of the constituents are biodegradable, lemon juice or sodium benzoate are sometimes used to prevent the growth of bacteria and fungi.
+Because most of the ingredients are biodegradable, lemon juice or sodium benzoate are sometimes used to prevent the growth of bacteria and fungi.
 It is most often used for at-home crafting and sculpting due to it drying from air exposure rather than heat curing.
 The material can also be dissolved by heat or water.

 Use recommendations

-Cold porcelain tends to be as plasticine thanks to its composition, consistence, softness, and malleability and after it dries, take an aspect stronger and similar to porcelain, that is the reason because its name has this word.
-To preserve this material is important to save it in a place where remains hermetically closed.
-If the material turns a bit dry, it could be soft again if it is mixed with water.
-This material turns very sticky after mixing it with too much water, to reduce its sticking degree it is recommendable use cornstarch or Vaseline.
-White glue for manual arts is the most indicated to paste to pieces of cold porcelain.
+Cold porcelain tends to behave like plasticine thanks to its composition, consistency, softness, and malleability.
+After it dries it becomes stronger and similar to porcelain.
+Due to its easily degradable nature, preserving cold porcelain is important, and can be done through storage in airtight containers.
+If the material turns a bit dry, it can be softened again by mixing with water.
+Mixing with excess water will result in an overly sticky medium, and can be combatted with cornstarch or petroleum jelly.
+White glue is the most common way to add to pieces of cold porcelain.